 Building on the standard oral dam, Gupta and fellow student, Carly Billing created three new designs for the dental dam.
 Two of the designs modified a latex dam to create a wearable single use mask.
 The third got a bit more experimental, hacking a textured swimming cap to explore how different materials could promote greater pleasure and sensation.

 Anisha and Carly have also considered other modifications that could improve the dental dam.
-For example, could lubricants be added or could the dam administer a lip plumping treatment or even antiviral medication.
+For example, lubricants could be added or the dam could administer a lip plumping treatment or even antiviral medication.
 Gupta said:

 “We wanted to show that an oral dam didn’t just have to be utilitarian product but something that could enhance your sex life”